 The subject has been idle property without management for several years.
 The surface is covered with grease wood and brush.
 The soil appears to be adequate for plant growth without irrigation.
-Annual precipitation in the area is low [8.6" annual based on NOAA] which will limit plant growth however there are multiple plant varieties that will grow in these conditions [i.e. Russian Wildrye, Forage Kochia, Siberian Wheatgrass and other varieties] that could be planted and grazed.
+Annual precipitation in the area is low [8.6" annual based on NOAA] which will limit plant growth however there are multiple plant varieties that will grow in these conditions [i.e. Russian Wildrye, Forage Kochia, Siberean Wheatgrass and other varieties] that could be planted and grazed.
 The subject could also be used for recreational purposes that would not be based on plant growth.
-The interior of this parcel is divided by irrigation ditches which limit the use of the property.
-These ditches may be abandoned in which case they could be remediated however in the present condition they limit the use and access to various parts of the subject.
-It appears they have not been used for several years as they are filled with brush.
-If they were used, they would obviously provide a water source for livestock during their use period.